smarie/python-pytest-harvest/docs/index.md

 #### b- Storing in a fixture

 You might want your store to be a fixture itself, instead of a global variable.
-It is possible if it is session-scoped.
+It is possible if it is session- or module-scoped (in the same module than where it is used).
 Simply use its name in `@saved_fixture` and it will work as expected.

 This enables you to make the code even more readable because you can put the synthesis code in the teardown part of the storage fixture: